 Everyone loves a fast and easy project, and these pretty pillowcases fit the bill!
 A new pillowcase is a great way to freshen a set of bed linens.
 Kids are especially happy to rest their sleepy heads on pillows covered in fun fabric.
-We used the Playful collection by Melody Miller for Cotton + Steel Fabrics, which has a sweetly nostalgic theme.
+We originally used the Playful collection by Melody Miller for Cotton + Steel Fabrics, which has a sweetly nostalgic theme.
 How many of you out there still remember how to play pick-up-sticks or jacks?
 These classic games require absolutely no button pushing or candy crushing.
 Just good, clean fun – kind of like making a set of pillowcases.

+Although the Playful collection is no longer in print, there are always lots of new prints from which to choose.
 Let your pillowcase recipient pick a favorite cartoon character, sports team or hobby.
 Maybe he/she loves animals, flowers or spaceships.

 Today’s quality cottons come in a such a great variety of styles, there truly is something for everyone.
 With its horizontal format, the large body of the pillowcase is like a mini-billboard.
-It’s a great way to feature big, bold designs, which can be hard to work with in other situations.
+It’s a great way to feature big, bold designs, which can be hard to work with in other project situations.

 Our design also features a fussy cut flange.
 It adds a pretty accent band between the pillowcase body and cuff, and is super easy to do.
 We cut our own strips, but you could also use a Jelly Roll pre-cut to get a similar look.

 Our pillowcases finish to fit a standard sized pillow insert: approximately 20″ high x 26″ wide with a 4½” cuff.

 If you like these pillowcases, we have lots of great variations.
 Pillowcases are so easy; it’s quick and fun to make special ones for all kinds of special occasions.
 Browse our Bed Linens category for more great ideas.